SonyCSLParis/NeuralDrumMachine/index.md

 # The Neural Drum Machine

-This repository describes the additional material and experiments around the paper ["Neural Drum Machine"](paper.pdf) submitted at the 2019 International Conference on Computational Creativity.
+This repository describes the additional material and experiments around the paper "[Neural Drum Machine](paper.pdf)" submitted at the 2019 International Conference on Computational Creativity.
+Follow [this link](https://arxiv.org/abs/1907.02637) to the arXiv page.

 In this work, we introduce an audio synthesis architecture for real-time generation of drum sounds.
 The generative model is based on a conditional convolutional Wasserstein autoencoder (WAE) that learns to generate Mel-scaled magnitude spectrograms of short percussion samples.
 A Multi-Head Convolutional Neural Network implicitly performs phase reconstruction (MCNN) by estimating the audio signal directly from the magnitude spectrogram.
 The system is trained on a dataset of drum sounds containing 11 categories.
 In the end, it is capable of synthesizing sounds in real-time on a CPU.
 Furthermore, we describe a Max/MSP-based interface designed to interact with the model.
 With this setup, the system can be easily integrated into a studio-production environment.
 Moreover, the interface provides simple control over the sound generation process, which allows the user to quickly explore the space of possible drum timbres.